Khukhula

 Another vital aspect was the simultaneous, contradictory yet harmonious relationship between the interior and exterior.
 The hut's exterior was clad in profiled steel sheeting, reflecting the diverse surroundings, whilst the interior predominantly featured materials of wooden origin: OSB boards, timber, and paper.
 Due to its material and spatial qualities and its location, the construction, the principal concept of which was to conceptually blend in with the environment while concurrently growing from it, was so seamlessly integrated that only an occasional passerby overlooked the opportunity to enter and enjoy homemade wine and "chacha" (a Georgian brandy).

-Authors: Mikheil Mikadze, Oyat Shukurov, Aleksandra Ivashkevich, Elizaveta Lartseva, Vazha Magradze
+Authors: Mikheil Mikadze, Oyat Shukurov, Aleksandra Ivashkevich, Elizaveta Lartseva, Vazha Maghradze

 Sponsors: TBC Bank, Imedi 21, Goni, Alapiani’s Marani